-ARTICLE III-a - Auxiliary water supplies
+ARTICLE III-a AUXILIARY WATER SOURCES

-Where a single or duel family residential customer served by public water supply system has or proposes to install an auxiliary water supply (i.e., well, cistern, spring, etc.), the supplier of the water shall protect the public water supply against backflow by requiring the customer to perform one of the following:
+Where a single or dual family residential customer served by public water supply system has or proposes to install an auxiliary water supply (i.e., well, cistern, spring, etc.), the supplier of the water shall protect the public water supply against backflow by requiring the customer to perform one of the following:

 - A. Permanently disconnect the auxiliary water supply from any direct connection to the public water supply system.
 An inspection to determine compliance with this requirement shall be made by the supplier of the water, local pluming or building code enforcement official, or his designee.
-The frequency of the inspections shall be at the time of the disconnection and at periodic intervals thereafter (i.e. every three to five years). - B. Abandon the auxiliary water supply in a manner acceptable by the water supplier. - C. Install an approved reduced pressure zone (RPZ) device at the public water supply service connection in accordance with Section 5-1.31 of the State Sanitary Code. - D. The customer shall provide the water supplier with backflow prevention device test results biannually or the customer's water service from the water provider will be shut off until the data is supplied to the water supplier.
+The frequency of the inspections shall be at the time of the disconnection and at periodic intervals thereafter (i.e. every three to five years). - B. Abandon the auxiliary water supply in a manner acceptable by the water supplier. - C. Install an approved reduced pressure zone (RPZ) device at the public water supply service connection. - D. The customer shall provide the water supplier with backflow prevention device test results per required schedule or the customer's water service from the water provider will be shut off until the data is supplied to the water supplier.

-ARTICLE IV - PERMITS
+ARTICLE IV PERMITS